webgpu/webgpufundamentals/webgpu/lessons/webgpu-timing.md

 results to stay on the GPU, for example as input to something else, then you don't need to copy the results to a mappable buffer.

-So, first we create a query set
+So, first we create a query set.

 ```js
   const querySet = device.createQuerySet({